EzraMoosa/ameesobos/README.md

 # Amee & The Sobos - Django Full Stack Project

 This project is a Django web application created for a fictional band "Amee & The Sobos".
 The application includes features such member profiles, songs and upcoming events.
+It also includes a login and registration page handling user authentication.
 This guide will provide steps to build and run the app either in a Python virtual enviroment or with Docker.

 ## Prerequisites